Nato endorses Afghanistan withdrawal timetable

 Frictions with Pakistan appeared to continue at the summit - Mr Zardari sat in a meeting as Mr Obama thanked Afghanistan's other neighbours for allowing war supply shipments to be expanded since the closure of the Pakistani routes.

 The US president also gave a warning to Islamabad.
-"Ultimately it is in our interest to see a successful, stable Pakistan and it is in Pakistan's interests to work with us and the world community to ensure that they themselves are not consumed by extremism that is in their midst," he told reporters at the closing news conference.'New mindset'
+"Ultimately it is in our interest to see a successful, stable Pakistan and it is in Pakistan's interests to work with us and the world community to ensure that they themselves are not consumed by extremism that is in their midst," he told reporters at the closing news conference.

 Mr Rasmussen said the Chicago summit had been "highly successful" in "renewing the unbreakable bond between North America and Europe".